-After gathering the information needed from the different areas using various techniques, the hacker usually queries the DNS using pre-existing tools.
+After gathering the information from the different areas using various techniques, the hacker usually queries the DNS using pre-existing tools.
 Many freeware tools are available online to perform DNS interrogation.

 Tools, Tricks, and Techniques for Information Gathering

 - Netifera is a potent tool that gives a complete platform to gather information regarding the targeted website you want to attack.
-It a free tool that comes inbuilt with Backtrack Linux OS.
-This software will give information such as IP address, the Programming language used for website development, the number of websites hosted, DNS.
+It is a free tool that comes inbuilt with Backtrack Linux OS.
+This software will give information such as IP address, the Programming language used for website development, the number of websites hosted, and DNS.

 - OS Identification: involves sending illegal TCP (Transmission Control Protocol) or ICMP (Internet Control Message Protocol) packets to the victim's system to identify the OS (Operating system) used by the victim on his server or computer.

 - A ping sweep establishes a range of IP addresses that map hackers to live hosts.
 Fping, Nmap, Zenmap, ICMPEnum, and SuperScan are some of the tools used to ping a large number of IP addresses at a time; to generate lists of hosts for large subnets.